infiniflow/infinity/docs/references/pysdk_api_reference.md

 infinity_object.disconnect()
 ```

-Disconnects the client from the Infinity server in client-server mode or destructs the Infinity object and releases all associated resources when Infinity is deployed as a Python module.
+Disconnects the client from the Infinity server in client-server mode or destructs the Infinity object and releases all associated resources when Infinity is installed as a Python module.

 ### Returns